kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(9\) *Deliverable schedule/need dates.* A launch operator must identify the times before flight, referred to as “L-times,” for which the launch operator requests a collision avoidance analysis.

-\(e\) *Collision avoidance assessment products.* A launch operator must file its collision avoidance analysis products as required by §417.203(e) and must include the input data required by paragraph (d) of this section.
-A launch operator must incorporate the result of the collision avoidance analysis into its flight commit criteria established as required by §417.113.
+\(e\) *Collision avoidance assessment products.* A launch operator must file its collision avoidance analysis products as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.203   Compliance.|§417.203]](e) and must include the input data required by paragraph (d) of this section.
+A launch operator must incorporate the result of the collision avoidance analysis into its flight commit criteria established as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]].

 ### Appendix D to Part 417—Flight Termination Systems, Components, Installation, and Monitoring